-- I. Teams: - All team members must be enrolled in a K-12 school.
+I. Teams:

-- Each team must have 3 or more students contribute to the video.
-There is no limit on the maximum number of team members. - Each teacher can sponsor up to 6 team videos. - The registration fee is \$20 for each video submission.
+- All team members must be enrolled in a K-12 school. - Each team must have 3 or more students contribute to the video.
+There is no limit on the maximum number of team members. - Each student may only contribute to one video. - Each teacher can sponsor an unlimited number of team videos. - The registration fee is \$20 for each video submission. - No refund after registration fee due date, May 22, 2021.